SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl) is the canonical library for solving `NonlinearProblem`s.
 It includes:

-- Fast non-allocating implementations on static arrays of common methdos (Newton-Rhapson)
+- Fast non-allocating implementations on static arrays of common methods (Newton-Rhapson)
 - Bracketing methods (Bisection, Falsi) for methods with known upper and lower bounds
 - Wrappers to common other solvers (NLsolve.jl, MINPACK, KINSOL from Sundials) for trust region methods, line search based approaches, etc.